The Center for Workforce and Community Development at Lee College is excited to inform you about our upcoming Fiber Optics Training opportunities.

 This two-day, 16-hour fiber optics specialist course is for students who will be directly involved with installing Outside Plant (OSP) Fiber Optics Cabling.
 Prerequisite: CFOT Course or another Formal Fiber Optics Training Course within preceding 6 months, or 1 Year Fiber Optics Related Experience.
 Must have taken and passed the Basic CFOT Exam prior to registering Specialist Outside Plant Certification (CFOS/O) with the FOA.
 This course may be taken immediately after successfully completing the CFOT course.

 Certified Fiber Optics Splicing Specialist (CFOS/S):

-Costs includes course materials provided by instructor for all classes.
+Costs include course materials provided by the instructor for all classes.
 (Lunch on your own).